envris/digital-trade-handbook/strategy/agile/index.md

 The manifesto originated as a better way to deliver software but its principles have been adopted in a wide range of non-technical use cases too.

-For teams delivering user-centred digital products and services, working in an agile way provides many advantages over methodologies traditionally used in government (waterfall or PRINCE2).
+For teams delivering user-centred products and services, working in an agile way provides many advantages over methodologies traditionally used in government (waterfall or PRINCE2).

 [[toc]]